Usman74569/Plant_Disease_Classifier/README.md

 # 1) AI capstone Agriculture Land classification

-This project is a deep learning model trained to classify lands into agricultural vs non agricultural using a CNN with Keras and pytorch seperately.
+End-to-end pipeline that trains, evaluates and compares CNN & Hybrid Vision-Transformer models in both Keras and PyTorch to classify satellite images as agricultural vs non-agricultural land.

 ============================================================